FLAME: A Model for Duration-Dependent Risk Accumulation in Episodic Temporal Exposures: Additional simulation results

-Figure \ref{supp-fig:sim-runtime30} shows the mean computational time across 100 simulation experiments as a function of sample size for various number of basis functions $K$ and RAF shapes.
-In this plot we fixed the event rate at 30\%.
-We see that as sample size increases, computational time increases linearly, demonstrating the scalability of FLAME to large data sets.
+Tables \ref{supp-tab:sim-ise-cvg-width-er10} and \ref{supp-tab:sim-ise-cvg-width-er30} present simulation results for event rates of $10\%$ and $30\%$.
+The patterns in integrated squared error (ISE), coverage, and confidence interval width are consistent with those observed for the 50\% event rate reported in the main text.

-Table \ref{supp-tab:sim-ise-er10} and \ref{supp-tab:sim-ise-er50} show the mean ISE across 100 simulation experiments at the event rate of $10\%$ and $50\%$.
-Similar to the setting of 30\% event rate, we observe fast decline in ISE as sample size increases and relatively small differences in ISE across different $K$.
-Since the RAFs for different event rates are on different scales (Table \ref{supp-tab:exact-raf}), comparison of ISE is only warranted for the same event rate.
+Figure \ref{supp-fig:sim-runtime50} displays the mean computational time across $1,000$ simulation replicates as a function of sample size, for various basis dimensions $K$ and RAF shapes.
+Computational time increases approximately linearly with sample size, demonstrating the scalability of FLAME to large datasets.